microsoft/vscode/src/vs/workbench/parts/walkThrough/electron-browser/editor/editorWalkThrough.md

 ### Emmet
 Emmet takes the snippets idea to a whole new level: you can type CSS-like expressions that can be dynamically parsed, and produce output depending on what you type in the abbreviation.
-To use emmet simply press tab after a valid peice for Emmet syntax and the expansion will occur.
+To use emmet simply press tab after a valid piece for Emmet syntax and the expansion will occur.
 Try is by pressing tab after `ul>li.item$*5` to see Emmet in action.

 ```html
 ul>li.item$*5